ErpNetDocs/tech/modules/my/timeline/index.md

 ## Party filter

 In addition to **activities**, the Timeline also shows **documents** created for the currently logged-in Enterprise company.

 These documents are further grouped by the **[customer](https://docs.erp.net/tech/modules/crm/sales/customers/index.html)** **(Party)** they are associated with.

 ![pictures](pictures/timeline_partyy.png)

 The **Party** button allows you to narrow down the timeline to show just the documents associated with one particular customer.

-When a party is selected from the dropdown, the Timeline restricts the displayed documents and activities only to those records related to the chosen party.
+When one party is selected, the Timeline restricts the displayed documents and activities only to those records related to it.

 ![pictures](pictures/timeline_party_multiplee.png)